TheContext/website/content/episodes/02-testing.md

   <source src="https://github.com/artem-zinnatullin/TheContext-Podcast/releases/download/Episode_2/The.Context.episode.2.mp3" type="audio/mpeg">
 </audio>

 In this episode we have talked about testing in Android Development.

+In this episode we have talked about testing in Android Development.
 We have covered:

  - [Unit testing](https://en.wikipedia.org/wiki/Unit_testing)